 9. What happens when two justices take their oath on the same day?
 On January 7, 1972, Lewis F. Powell Jr., and William H. Rehnquist were sworn in during a special sitting of the court.
 When two justices join the court on the same day, seniority is determined by age.

-10. Six future Supreme Court justices clerked at the Supreme Court.
-Byron R. White, William H. Rehnquist, John Paul Stevens, Stephen G. Breyer, John G. Roberts, and Elena Kagan were all clerks.
+10. Seven future Supreme Court justices clerked at the Supreme Court.
+Byron R. White, William H. Rehnquist, John Paul Stevens, Stephen G. Breyer, John G. Roberts, Elena Kagan and Neil Gorsuch were all clerks.